Skip to main content

 Add a Seat & User

-Once the seat has been added you'll add users and provide them specific user roles.
+Once the seat has been added, you'll add users and provide them with specific user roles.

 Optional Configurations